mrismanaziz/Reforestation/README.md

-## Why do choirs keep buckets handy?
-So they can carry their tune
+## Why are fish so smart?
+Because they live in schools!